 - The Welsh Government Educated Other Than at School framework guidance and the National Youth Strategy necessitated a change in the Vale of Glamorgan Youth Support Services and the Committee considered recommendations for changes to youth provision in the context of the overall proposals for developing the Vale Youth Offer.
-The Committee was informed that the loss of management and part time roles from the structure would provide more operational staff but would put staff at risk of redundancy.
+The Committee was informed that the loss of management roles from the structure would provide more operational staff but would put staff at risk of redundancy.
+The reduction of part time roles would also result in staff at risk of redundancies.
 Members felt that there were still outstanding details that needed to be provided, in particular in relation to conversations with the Third Sector providers which had not yet taken place; subsequently the Committee did not endorse the proposals, but requested to consider the final proposal post consultation prior to the final decision being made. - Reconfiguration of primary provision in the Western Vale by establishing a 210 place primary school with a 48 part-time place nursery class at Rhoose Point and the migration of Llancarfan Primary School into the new site.
+The Committee had previously considered the issue of Surplus Places through a Task and Finish Group and some Members supported the proposals as a result of the work of that Group.
 The Committee's comments were referred to Cabinet with regard to the impact the proposals would have on the local community, and the importance of considering the views of local residents through consultation was stressed.
-Final proposals following the consultation are awaited. - The Committee contributed to the Welsh Government White Paper on proposals for a Welsh Language Bill, which aimed to strike the right balance between regulations, promotions and enforcement.
+Final proposals following the consultation are awaited.

+The Committee contributed to the Welsh Government White Paper on proposals for a Welsh Language Bill, which aimed to strike the right balance between regulations, promotions and enforcement.
 Members felt that it would be important for Welsh Government to ensure that there were enough Welsh medium teachers in positions to help achieve the goals and recommended the Council's response be amended to reflect this.